 Alex sums up Gio perfectly: “He’s such a tool.”
 It supports my earlier assertions about the innate kindness of human beings.
 A $3 million commission on a $10 million Laguna Beach mansion is now in jeopardy.
 He should have been thrown off one of the mansion’s many balconies and into the Pacific Ocean.

 Besides the fact that one of them is confused about whether or not the United States of America and North America are separate countries, I can’t find a cigarette paper’s worth of difference between these two nasty blondes we’re being encouraged to love to hate.
-They’re effective as a unit and achieving great success in their careers, but they’re not exactly winning over the hearts and minds of their coworkers.
+They’re effective as a unit and achieving great success in their careers, but they’re not winning over their coworkers’ hearts and minds.

 Compared to before, there appear to be many more glittering people.
 I can’t possibly remember them all.
 Any sane person would break down under the stress of all the outbursts, accusations of badmouthing, counter-accusations, loyalties, disloyalties, alliances, and double-crosses.

-For every 10 minutes of content I could watch, I had to spend three days lying on the couch in the dark.
-On the other hand, I did keep an eye on it, and I recommend that you do the same.
+For every 10 minutes of content I could watch, I spent three days lying on the couch in the dark.
+On the other hand, I did keep an eye on it, and I recommend you do the same.